MultiFair: Multimodal Balanced Fairness-Aware Medical Classification with Dual-Level Gradient Modulation: Introduction

 In this paper, we propose to address the above modality and demographic group biases simultaneously.
 We focus on the medical classification, which is pivotal in many medical decision systems \cite{patricio2023explainable}, while our work can be adapted to other medical tasks.
-To this end, we propose a novel \textbf{Multi}modal balanced \textbf{Fair}ness-aware model (\textbf{\modelname}) with a dual-level gradient modulation.
+To this end, we propose a novel \textbf{Multi}modal balanced \textbf{Fair}ness-aware framework (\textbf{\modelname}) with a dual-level gradient modulation.
 Fig. \ref{fig1} illustrates the differences between \text{\modelname} and existing multimodal learning models.
 Several recent works propose balanced multimodal learning models, such as OGM \cite{wei2024fly}, CGGM \cite{guo2024classifier}, and denoising-and-relearning-based \cite{wei2024diagnosing}, which all aim to control different modalities for balanced learning.
 Our problem and approach are essentially different from these works.
 To the best of our knowledge, this is the first work to jointly address modality and group biases for multimodal medical classification.
 However, it is non-trivial to address them at the same time, as the two aspects are entangled to impact each other by that (1) imbalanced learning of various modalities may intensify the group bias, and (2) different groups may favor different data modalities for prediction, which in turn reinforces modality bias.
 To address these challenges, we propose a dual-level gradient modulation mechanism, which mitigates both modality and group bias in a unified framework.

-Our major contributions are summarized as follows: \begin{itemize}[leftmargin=1em] \item We formulate and study a new problem referred to multimodal balanced and fairness-aware learning, which aims to address both modality and group learning biases. \item We propose \text{\modelname}, a novel model incorporating a dual-level gradient modulation process that jointly modulates the training gradients at modality and group levels to optimize model performance and fairness. \item We theoretically justify that our framework balances the convergence of the modalities while ensuring fairness across subgroups.
-We further verify the effectiveness of the MultiFair model through extensive empirical experiments on two real-world multimodal medical datasets. \end{itemize}
+Our major contributions are summarized as follows: \begin{itemize}[leftmargin=1em] \item We propose \text{\modelname}, a novel framework incorporating a dual-level gradient modulation process that jointly modulates the training gradients at modality and group levels to optimize model performance and fairness. \item We theoretically justify that our framework balances the convergence of the modalities while ensuring fairness across subgroups.

+\item We further verify the effectiveness of the MultiFair through extensive empirical experiments on three real-world multimodal medical datasets. \end{itemize}